lextm/blog/_posts/2024/2024-4-8-httpplatformhandler-v2.md

 * Bug fixes.
 SSE and other modern web features should work properly.
 * IIS Express support (finally I know, as Microsoft never released a version for IIS Express).
 * Open-source.
 You can check out the source code and build it yourself.

-## How to Get HttpPlatformHandler v2?

-The changes we make are released under MIT, and you can check out the source code and installers on [our GitHub repository](https://github.com/lextudio/httpplatformhandlerv2/releases).

-The current release is marked as v2.0 RC2, as we are still testing it in various scenarios.
-But the module is already able to handle all the test cases my team have at hand, so we believe it's time that you try it out.

-You are welcome to report any issues you find on [GitHub](https://github.com/lextudio/httpplatformhandlerv2/issues).

 Stay tuned for more updates on this new project.